-20. The Item Price / Amount is the amount charged for the item and the currency used, as listed on the invoice - this field is mandatory
+22. The Item Price / Amount is the amount charged for the item and the currency used, as listed on the invoice - this field is mandatory

 Where Valuation Methods other than Method 1 are used, the Item Price / Amount will be the customs value of the goods before any additions or deductions (see above).
-Check the 'Working out the customs value of your imported goods' guidance on GOV.UK for details.
+There is guidance on Working out the customs value of your imported goods on GOV.UK.

-- 21. The Item Currency is the currency used to invoice the goods.
-A table of available currencies and their corresponding codes can be found on GOV.UK - 22.
+- 23. The Item Currency is the currency used to invoice the goods; a table of currency codes can be found on GOV.UK - 24.
 The Valuation Method is the method used to determine the customs value of the goods